IceHe/lib/snips/message-queues/kafka-digest.md

     - A pull-based design fixes this as the consumer always pulls all available messages after its current position in the log (or up to some configurable max size).
     - So one gets optimal batching without introducing unnecessary latency.
 - The **deficiency of a naive _( 单纯的 )_ pull-based system is that if the broker has no data the consumer may end up polling in a tight loop, effectively busy-waiting for data to arrive.**
-    - To avoid this we have parameters in our pull request that allow the consumer request to block in a "long poll" waiting until data arrives (and optionally waiting until a given number of bytes is available to ensure large transfer sizes).
+    - **To avoid this we have parameters in our pull request that allow the consumer request to block in a "<u>long poll</u>" waiting until data arrives (and optionally waiting until a given number of bytes is available to ensure large transfer sizes).**
 - You could imagine other possible designs which would be only pull, end-to-end.
     - The producer would locally write to a local log, and brokers would pull from that with consumers pulling from them.
     - A similar type of **"store-and-forward" producer is often proposed.**